Application of the CACREP 2024 Standards

 What assistance is available for the 2024 CACREP Standards?

-Please see the 2024 Standards Resource Page for available resources.
+Please see For Programs for available resources.
 New items will be added to this page as they are released.
-A new item located on this page is a Guidance Document for the 2024 CACREP Standards.
+An important item located on this page is a Guidance Document for the 2024 CACREP Standards.
 This document provides information for faculty and reviewers to assist them in understanding and utilizing the new standards.
 The Guidance Document provides, for each standard, a brief explanation of what the standard is about, things to consider when responding, what documents are required (if any), examples of appropriate supporting documents, and relevant policies.

-Does the new Guidance Document and 2024 Standards Glossary supersede the previous “guiding documents”?
+Do the new Guidance Document and 2024 Standards Glossary supersede the previous “guiding documents”?

 On the CACREP website, there are two types of Guiding Statements that represent the position of CACREP and should be used as a reference for seeking and/or maintaining accreditation.